 • Avoid spam/clickbait content

-Twitter is one of my favorite platforms for promoting my own blog content, networking in my niche, and following other influencers in the blogging world.
+Twitter is one of my favorite platforms for promoting my own blog content, networking within my niche, and following other influencers in the blogging world.
 Let's dive into some of the ways I use Twitter as part of my blog marketing strategy.

-Consider Twitter spam and automation policies
+Be aware of Twitter's spam and automation policies

 Start Meaningful Threads (Threaded Conversations)